Jury awards $200 million verdict in nursing home case

 Mrs. Nunziata’s former caregivers were called to testify that the facility was chronically short-staffed and short of the most basic supplies.
 They complained of these conditions to their supervisors, but no action was ever taken to remedy these problems.
 Furthermore, caregivers confirmed that during state inspections of the home, the facility would increase staff to give the appearance that they were appropriately staffed at all times.
 Once the inspectors left, staffing would go back down to dangerously low levels.

 The lawsuit was originally filed on Dec.
 23, 2005, and the trial began on Tuesday, Jan.
 10, 2012.
 This was a default judgment where the jury had to determine damages only.
 THMI defended the case for four years before instructing the litigation attorneys to abandon the defense in 2010.
-Wilkes & McHugh attorneys were able to the jury deliberated for less than an hour before awarding the verdict.
+The jury deliberated for less than an hour before awarding the verdict.

 Disclaimer: The results described on this website do not constitute a guarantee, warranty, or prediction regarding the outcome of your legal matter.
 A prospective client may not obtain the same or similar results as those described on this website.